How to Choose the Best High Chair or Booster Seat - Tips for Successful Eating from a Feeding Therapist

 What about booster seats?

 Booster chairs are meant to transition a toddler from a regular high chair to sitting at the right height with their family at the table.
 Ideally we want food no higher than your child's chest, so a booster allows a young eater to see their food when in a regular chair.
-Again, if you use some of the preferred chairs above, you probably don't need to purchase a booster seat.
+Again, if you use some of the preferred chairs above, you probably don't need to purchase a booster seat, since these chairs slide right up to the table with the tray removed.

 When is your child ready for a booster chair?
 Many toddlers get antsy in a high chair with a tray sometime around 18-24 months, but it may happen earlier or later.
-We recommend keeping your child in their chair as long as they are comfortable, but eventually most kids want to sit with you at the table.
+We recommend keeping your child in their chair as long as they are comfortable and are willing to sit in their high chair, but eventually most kids want to sit with you at the table.

-Note: your child might not have supported feet in a typical booster seat.
+What about a foot rest when I'm using a booster seat?
+Your child might not have supported feet in a typical booster seat.
 The high chairs we recommend above can be converted to chairs you slide up to the table that still allow for a foot rest.
 They may be a better investment long-term because you don't need to buy a separate booster seat.
+If you have a traditional booster seat, you might be able to add a box under their feet to give them a footrest.

 If you struggle with mealtime behavior, don't forget to check out our Toddler Course!